-Summary : Embark Akademik Sergey Vavilov, your home for 8 nights, and sail out of Isfjorden (Ice Fjord) to begin an incredible exploration up the northwest coast of Spitsbergen.
+Summary : Embark Akademik Sergey Vavilov, your home for exploration, and sail out of Isfjorden (Ice Fjord) to begin an incredible exploration up the northwest coast of Spitsbergen.
 Spitsbergen, the larger of the two main islands, makes up the bulk of the Svalbard archipelago.
 Throughout the voyage, you will be in the land of the polar bear, beluga, walrus and reindeer, so keep your eyes peeled for wildlife.
 Visit numerous bird colonies showcasing Brunnich’s guillemot (also known as the thick-billed murre), little auk (dovekie), barnacle and pink-footed geese and the Arctic tern.
 This voyage features an onboard wellness program, excellent cuisine prepared by a culinary team, and a kayaking option.

 Activities : Birding, Hiking, Kayaking, Photography

 Embark the expedition cruise vessel, Akademik Sergey Vavilov, in Longyearbyen and sail out of Adventfjorden and into Isfjorden during the early evening.
 With almost 24 hours of daylight at this time of the year, enjoy the views from the outer decks of the ship as you depart.
-Meet your expedition team during an introductory briefing and then adjourn to your dining room for the first meal aboard.
+Meet your expedition team during an introductory briefing and then enjoy a welcome dinner in the ship’s comfortable dining room.

 The shores of Krossfjorden are home to numerous bird colonies and a variety of different species.
 Your ship anchors in a small harbor, before you launch zodiacs and cruise beneath the towering bird cliffs near the 14th of July Glacier.
-As you cruise these waters, keep alert for bearded and ringed seals, known to frequent this fjord.
+Cruising the dark waters, you are always on the lookout for bearded and ringed seals, as both species are known to frequent this fjord.